ane/ane.github.io/_drafts/are-my-services-talking-to-each-other.md

 > If I can see two of my friends, and I know they should be communicating to each other, what is the
 > simplest way of making sure they are doing so?

-Your first instinct is to *look* at them and *listen*, but what if the communication method is subtler than that?
-What if you are, metaphorically speaking, deaf, and cannot eavesdrop on their messages?
+Your first instinct is to *look* at them and *listen*.
+What if the communication method is subtler than that?
+What if you are, metaphorically speaking, *deaf*, and cannot eavesdrop on their conversation?

-This problem arises when you have a non-trivial amount of distributed components talking to each othe, forming a complex network.
+A problem like arises when you have a non-trivial amount of distributed components talking to each other, forming a complex network.
 Let's start from the basics and consider a simple one:

 <center>
 ![A simple example](/images/are-my-services-1-simple.png)